2026 AI operating engagements · mid-market

 11–14 weeks

 All four phases.
-Exit with a working operating system, calibrated against real use, with documentation and ongoing-retainer optionality.
+Exit with a working control plane, calibrated against real use, with documentation and ongoing-retainer optionality.

 • Everything in Architecture